kamat-ibm/ibmrecipes/Puppet-4.2.3_rh6_rh7_sl11_sl12.md

     Error: /File[/opt/puppetlabs/puppet/cache/lib]: Could not evaluate: Could not retrieve information from environment production source(s) puppet://master.myhost.com/plugins

 This is because you don't have any plugins to syn yet, and the pluginsyn property is set to be true by default.
 So solutions are:

-1) Disable the setting in the agent's 'puppet.conf' file by setting  pluginsyn=false Or
+1) Disable the setting in the agent's 'puppet.conf' file by setting  pluginsyn=false.
+Or

 2) Create at least one plugin

 ## Testing